- Must visit

 Discover the best of A Coruña — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect A Coruña trip today.

-Interactive museum dedicated to the human body and human experience, set in a striking seafront building.
+Interactive museum focused on the human body, health, and identity, housed in a striking seafront building.
 A strong family-friendly stop on the city’s science-museum circuit.

-Long seafront promenade wrapping around much of the city and linking beaches, cliffs, and major sights.
-Ideal for walking, cycling, and sunset views.
+Long seafront promenade wrapping around much of the city, ideal for walking, cycling, and connecting major sights such as the Tower of Hercules and beaches.

 Moderate by Spanish standards.
-Tapas and local lunches are affordable, while seafront dining and summer hotels cost more.
+Tapas and coffee are reasonable, while hotels and seafront dining cost more in peak season.

 Official public transport app

-A Coruña Airport -> Praza de Maria Pita, A Coruña
+A Coruña Airport, A Coruña -> Praza de María Pita, A Coruña

 Find answers to the most common questions about traveling from Lugo to A Coruña by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at A Coruña, this guide helps you travel smarter and with confidence.